josanabr/ilsci/threads_intro/README.md

 In this directory you find different C programs to present the code that should help you on understanding the section "Parallelism Using Multiple Instruction Streams" in the aforementioned chapter.
 As follows a description of every program is given.

+## Important Note

+To compile all programs in this directory run

+> make clean && make all

+**Note:** It is very important to read chapter one of "Principles of Parallel Programming" before to continue with this reading.

 ## 3s-00.c

 This program presents a sequential solution of the problem stated in chapter one.
 The code has two principal parts: